by Larry Carley copyright March 28, 2020 AA1Car.com

 Hopefully, we will NOT exceed the number of Americans who were killed during World War Two (1941-1945): 417,000.
 But as this drags on, nobody knows what the ultimate total will be.
 Over 250,000 have already died world wide.

 Update: 5/14/2020: U.S. COVID-19 Deaths Now Exceed 85,000!

 The death toll continues to climb.
 We have now lost more Americans to a little microscopic invisible virus over the past two and a half months than those killed during the 14 year war in Viet Nam, plus those killed during the past 20 years in the Middle East, plus about two-thirds of those killed during the Korean War.

 And now we are rushing to "reopen" America.
 Really?

 I realize people have to get back to work for families and businesses to survive, but at what cost?
 With limited testing, no vaccine and poor treatment options, it is a prescription for an even greater toll.
 It's like restarting an engine that has a known fuel leak: very risky and likely to blow up in our faces.

 Obviously, we are not doing a very good job of managing the pandemic in the U.S. Early hot spot cities like New York and Chicago have cooled down, but new hot spots have arisen all across the southern states and California.
 Florida just set a new all-time record of 15,000 cases in one day!
 Meanwhile Disneyworld has decided to reopen in the midst of a surging ourbreak.
 That says a lot about where we place our values as a country.

 People have also turned the issue of wearing masks into a political issue.
 "I'm an American and the government ain't telling me to wear a mask.
 I got my rights."
-Tell that to the doctor in the ICU as they are shoving a ventillator tube down your throat.
-Idiots!
+Be sure to tell that to the doctor in the ICU as they shove a ventillator tube down your throat.

 Related Articles and Resources: